 Bremen, Germany, is at once a modern university town and a port city with more than 1200 years of history.
-Its Old Town reflects its medieval and Renaissance past, but many of the old merchant houses are now home to restaurants, and neighborhoods that once housed tradesmen have the same charming exteriors while boutiques and art galleries occupy their main floors.
+Its Old Town reflects its medieval and Renaissance past, but many of the old merchant houses are now restaurants, and neighborhoods where tradesmen lived have the same charming exteriors but are boutiques and art galleries inside.
 When the weather is nice, residents spill down the banks of the river at outdoor cafes and markets.

-Marvel at Bremen’s Town Hall
+Visit Town Hall

-Somehow, this brilliant building—now a UNESCO World Heritage Site—survived the fighting that destroyed much of Bremen during World War II.
+Somehow, this brilliant building—now a UNESCO World Heritage Site—survived the fighting that destroyed much of the city during World War II.
 That means that its structure as well as many of its works of art and decorations have been preserved for visitors today.
 From Wilhelm II’s marble cabinet to the ornate Golden Chamber, there is still very much to see inside Bremen’s Town Hall.

 Wish upon the Bremen Town Musicians

 The bronze statue features a donkey, dog, cat, and rooster—the band of musicians who set out together to make a living in Bremen.
 Touching the donkey’s front hooves is said to make wishes come true.
 You’ll find other statues and representations of the famous animals all over town (and even as far away as Bremen’s sister city, Riga, Latvia).

 Bremen’s Marktplatz (Market Square) is the heart of the city’s Old Town.
 With its historic merchant houses now mostly transformed into shops and cafes, it is one of the most picturesque places we’ve ever seen to meet friends or have a cup of coffee.
 Or you may just lose yourself in staring at the beautiful buildings like we did.

 Bremen is home to one of the most prestigious wine collections in Germany.
 Housed in the 600-year-old wine cellar at the Bremen Ratskeller are hundreds of bottles from across Germany’s 13 wine-producing regions.
 A tour here will show you many of the current bottles, the special vintages kept in the cellar’s “treasure chest,” and the massive wooden barrels that used to be the primary storage vessels.

-Head to the top of St. Peter’s Cathedral
+Visit St. Peter’s Cathedral

 Constructed in the 11th century, the medieval St. Peter’s Cathedral is an important city landmark.
-Partially destroyed during World War II air raids, the cathedral’s 320-foot tall twin towers dominate Bremen’s skyline.
+Partially destroyed during World War II air raids, the cathedral’s 320-foot-tall twin towers dominate Bremen’s skyline.
 You can visit one of them for great views of the city.

 Wander in Schnoor

 Schnoor—a maze of narrow, winding streets a few minutes from Marktplatz—is Bremen’s charming medieval neighborhood.
-The oldest part of Bremen, Schnoor was once the fishermen’s quarter.
+The oldest part of the city, Schnoor was once the fishermen’s quarter.
 Today, its 15th-to-18th century buildings are full of cafés, boutiques, and galleries.
 It’s the perfect place to have lunch or do a bit of souvenir shopping.
 Our favorite lunch spot was Teestübchen im Schnoor.